ocaml/dune/doc/dune-files.rst

 Dune proposes some facilities for dealing with :ref:`sites<sites>` in a program.
-The ``generate_sites_module`` stanza will generate code for looking up the correct locations of the sites directories and for loading plugins.
-It works after installation with or without the relocation mode, inside Dune rules, when using Dune executables.
+The ``generate_sites_module`` stanza will generate code for looking up the correct locations of the sites' directories and for loading plugins.
+It works after installation with or without the relocation mode, inside Dune rules, and when using Dune executables.
 For promotion, it works only if the generated modules are solely in the executable (or library statically linked) promoted; generated modules in plugins won't work.